VMRS: A Brief Overview

 Vehicle Maintenance Reporting Standards (VMRS) have been around since the 1970s.
 Although first implemented for heavy-duty vehicles primarily in the trucking industry, VMRS has now been adopted by fleets running all Classes of vehicles across multiple industries.

-But what is VMRS?
 Simply put, VMRS is an established coding convention that provides a universal line of communication (or language) between fleet managers, technicians, OEMs, those responsible for purchasing and/or maintaining equipment and more.
 This "language" is then used as a tool for maintenance categorization.

-Code Keys: A Numerical Breakdown
+Understanding VMRS Codes: A Numerical Breakdown

 VMRS revolves mostly around a numerical system, although certain manufacturer brand or work accomplished codes will contain letters.
 Because vehicle technology continues to progress, VMRS codes are updated periodically by the American Trucking Associations’ (ATA) Technology and Maintenance Council (TMC) to stay current.
 This includes such updates as adding codes for electric vehicle (EV) powertrains.
 VMRS can even be scaled based on the information you want to include or exclude.